Brighton i360: Opposition

-Many Brighton and Hove residents saw the i360 as "a disfiguration of the splendid Georgian environs, dubbing it the “i-sore”.".
+Many Brighton and Hove residents saw the i360 as "a disfiguration of the splendid Georgian environs, dubbing it the "i-sore".
 Rosemary Behan, in The Times, wrote "That such a monumental eyesore has been given planning permission is almost beyond belief.
 Some 150ft taller than the London Eye, this thick steel pole, with its doughnut-shaped pod, will dominate everything in sight."

-Writing in The Independent on the day following the launch, Janet Street-Porter described it as "a piss-poor replacement for Brighton’s West Pier."
+Writing in The Independent on the day following the launch, Janet Street-Porter described it as "a piss-poor replacement for Brighton's West Pier."

-During the planning and construction of the tower, a number of local residents and groups campaigned against the building of the tower and the public loan, with a petition gaining 1,449 signatures, including those of architects Paul Zara, of Conran & Partners, and Paul Nicholson, of Chalk Architecture; Simon Fanshawe, the writer and broadcaster, and Malcolm Dawes, chairman of the Brighton Society.
+During the planning and construction of the tower, a number of local residents and groups campaigned against the building of the tower and the public loan, with a petition gaining 1,449 signatures, including those of architects Paul Zara of Conran & Partners and Paul Nicholson of Chalk Architecture; the writer and broadcaster Simon Fanshawe and Malcolm Dawes, chairman of the Brighton Society.
 Zara later become a supporter of the i360, declaring, "We should embrace it."